-F. Human Capital: Goal Leaders and Cross-Agency Professionals
+F. Human Capital: Goal Leaders and Cross-Agency Professionals with counterparts in other agencies.

-An array of personnel rules, incentives, and laws are built on the implicit notion that personnel will remain in one department or agency and will not interact at an integrative level with counterparts in other agencies.
 Of perhaps more importance is where exactly authority for cross-agency decisions and plans will reside.
 What capacity will be developed in OMB?
 Where should goal leaders for large cross-agency projects "reside"?